Several dead in Copenhagen mall shooting; suspect arrested

 The shopping center is on the outskirts of Copenhagen just across from a subway station for a line that connects the city center with the international airport.
 A major highway also runs adjacent to the mall.

-Danish media reported that the Harry Styles concert, scheduled at the nearby Royal Arena, was called off.
+Organizers called off the Harry Styles concert, which had been scheduled at the nearby Royal Arena, by order of police.

 On Snapchat, Styles wrote: “My team and I pray for everyone involved in the Copenhagen shopping mall shooting.
 I am shocked.
 Love H.”